DCAN-Labs/cdni-brain/docs/wrappers.md

 * BIBSnet

+* Disk Usage (dua)

+* CustomClean

 Each wrapper should have a template file which has generalized commands with variables that get filled with the execution of `make_run_files`.
 Modifications will also need to be made within the `submit_{}.sh` file.

 1. Submit a test job with the wrapper to assure the wrapper is doing what it should do